 Select this option to heat the water to 140°F (60°C) in the main wash.
 This option adds heat and wash time.
 Heating the water helps improve washing results.

 NOTE: The Pots & Pans cycle automatically uses this option.
-Hi-Temp Wash is an option with the Heavy and Normal cycles.
+Hi-Temp Wash is an option with the Heavy and Normal wash cycles.
+This option does not work with the Light wash cycle.